 I’d recommend a simple vacuum pump off of Amazon.
 I’d recommend ~6 CFm and 1/2 HP.
-We use a Mastercool Pump, but I am sure there are other good ones.
+We have used Mastercool Pumps in the past, but I am sure there are other good ones on the market.

 There isn’t a specific abrasive pad that won’t take down carbon, but there are methods for minimizing the ware on the carbon as you take down filler material.

 1. Tape off the carbon that you don’t want to get sanded.

 2. Use the highest grit possible to achieve the surface finish desired.